 This offense involves the use of force, violence, or threat on another to gratify oneself sexually, and without the person’s consent.

 The relation of sexual battery to assault laws is that this sexual contact was unwanted.
 The penalties for criminal sexual charges depend on several factors, including the victim’s age, health, and injuries.

 - Misdemeanor: 6 months in jail, and up to $2,000 in fines

 - Felony: 2, 3 or 4 years in prison, and up to $10,000 in fines

-Other potential penalties include probation, and a lifetime registration as a sex offender.
+Other potential penalties include probation and lifetime registration as a sex offender.